osrf/baxter_demos/README.md

 #baxter_demos
 Demos for the Baxter Research Robot written by Jackie Kay at OSRF during Summer 2014.
-Some demos require a 3D camera, others do not.

 ##Prerequisites